 Think of FTP as a benchmark for you to try and beat, the same way you try to beat your max rep at the gym.
 It’s a number that indicates your current level of fitness, and sets the bar for improvement.
 It also shapes your training zones in workouts, personalizing your experience.
 Don’t bother comparing your FTP to anyone else’s – we all start somewhere.

 If you know your FTP number, you can enter it when you create a Zwift account.
 When it needs updating, you can do so in game from the ride menu.
 Once you’re on the menu screen, select the edit box under your name.

 You can change your FTP using the box on the right beside your max heart rate

 If you don’t know your FTP, we recommend taking one of our FTP tests.
 Choose them from the workouts page in Zwift.

-A warm-up gets you primed for the 20 minute trial.
+There are three FTP tests to choose from: 1 hour, 45 min or 20min.
 Make sure you’re well rested, and have plenty of water on hand.
-The test determines your highest threshold - so there will be sections where you’ll give it your all.
+These tests determine your highest threshold - so there will be sections where you’ll give it your all.
 For more tips on how to tackle an FTP test click here.

 If you have a smart trainer the warm-up will utilize ERG mode.
-Once the 20 minute test begins Zwift automatically turns off ERG mode.
-ERG mode needs to be off during the test so you can generate as much power as possible.
-If ERG mode is left on your trainer will hold you at a target watt range regardless of how fast or slow you pedal.
-Resulting in inaccurate test results.
+Once the actual tests begin Zwift automatically turns off ERG mode.
+ERG mode needs to be off during these tests so you can generate as much power as possible.
+If ERG mode is left on, your trainer will hold you at a target watt range regardless of how fast or slow you pedal - resulting in inaccurate test results.

 What to do after the test